5 Errors: Be Considerate of Your Target Audience

 Due to the massive pushback and criticism from the Chinese public, the brand’s founders had to cancel the planned Shanghai fashion show.
 Many of their models had backed out and were unwilling to return, forcing them to stop production of the show altogether.

 If you ask, “What could they have done differently for this ad,” we would probably suggest not utilizing stereotypes and spending more time understanding to whom your appeal is being made.
 Do not rely on outdated typecasts or use any for that matter.
 You will not appeal to a target audience by making fun of them or degrading them.

 You can absolutely take a comedic route with your advertisement in other areas of the world.
 However, consult with locals from the target market to make sure the jokes land positively.
 When in doubt, don’t do it.

 Example #3: Benefit Cosmetics

 This last example of ours takes a slightly different route.
 Benefit Cosmetics released this advertisement, mainly posted in front of store windows.
 This depicts a tired teenage girl with rumpled hair holding an alarm clock.
 The caption reads, “Rise and Boi-ing!
 Skip class NOT concealer”.

 While this ad had a positive and comedic feeling, it did not reach the target market as intended.
-In an era where education is highly valued and is sought after by many, especially those who are underprivileged and are not afforded a free education, many young women and their parents were rightfully offended by this advertisement that implies otherwise.
+In an era where education is highly valued and sought after by many, especially those who are underprivileged and are not afforded a free education, many young women and their parents were rightfully offended by this advertisement that implies otherwise.

 People criticized the advertisement for presenting an archaic myth that people are only good for their looks and that education does not matter for a young person’s developing brain.
 They called it inappropriate to trivialize and shamed the company across social media and news outlets.